Main Pages

 Development, Sustainability and Environment

-Energy generation, Genetic modification, Developing Countries, Climate Change, Sustainable Education (Education, education, education?) and ‘What does sustainability mean?’
+the great northern debate is an ESD project focused on a variety of topics including: Energy generation, Developing Countries, Climate Change, Sustainable Education (Education, education, education?), Genetic modification and ‘What does sustainability mean?’

 Workshops and debates

-The third element of the project is action research into improving educational practice through discussion based learning.
+The third element of the project is Participatory Action Research (PAR) aimed at improving educational practice through discussion-based learning.
 This element of the project is linked to the workshops, public discussions and courses described above.
-The aim is to impose academic rigour on the adaptive approach to discursive learning being developed.

 Top of page